geshan/geshan.github.com/about/index.md

 ### AU Tech Jobs - 2020

 [AU Tech Jobs](https://autechjobs.ml/) is a tech job aggregator that collects jobs from 50+ companies.
 Currently, the [app](https://app.autechjobs.ml/) has over 1100 jobs listed.
-It's USPs include:
+Its USPs include:

 * Job description summary for easy reading
 * Tag job as non-technical by using external categorization service